jhlagado/firth/README.md

 | *body:*
 | ------------------
 | call FORTH
+| LIT 32, MINUS
+| LIT 5, STAR
-| LIT, 32, MINUS, LIT, 5, STAR, LIT, 9, SLASH, EXIT
+| LIT 9, SLASH, EXIT
 | ret

 The body can contain any machine code but a compiled word begins with a call to the FORTH interpreter which then interprets the data following this call as an array of pointers to Forth words.

-The first two bytes after the call contains a pointer to the Forth word `LIT` which means "take the word following this one and push it onto the Forth data stack".
+The first two bytes after the call contains a pointer to the Forth word `LIT` which means "take the word following this one and push it on to the Forth data stack".
 The word following `LIT` is 32 so 32 will be pushed onto the data stack.
 After this the interpreter encounters `MINUS` which takes the top two values on the data stack and subtracts the topmost from the second topmost stack items.
 It pushes its result back on the stack.

 The interpreter then pushes 5 on the stack and multiplies the top two items and pushes